Why Vibecoding Isn't Enough: And What to Do About It

 Let's be clear: the solution is not to go back to writing every line by hand.
 AI-assisted coding is genuinely better.
 The solution is to use AI in a way that teaches you as it codes.
 That's the gap teaching IDEs fill.

 A teaching IDE like Contral gives you the speed of vibecoding with a built-in understanding layer.
 Every function the AI writes gets explained in context.
 Defense Mode challenges you to prove you understood what was generated before you move on.
-You still ship fast — but you also learn what you shipped.
+You still ship fast, but you also learn what you shipped.

 Vibecode Smarter, Not Slower

-The future of development isn't AI or human — it's AI plus human understanding.
+The future of development isn't AI or human.
+It's AI plus human understanding.
 Vibecoding got the first half right.
 Teaching IDEs complete the picture.
 You should absolutely use AI agents to code faster.
 But you should also make sure you're growing as a developer every time you do.

 That's what Contral is built for: vibecoding at full speed, with understanding built into the workflow.